mojaloop/mojaloop-specification/thirdparty-api/data-models.md

 | extensionList | 0..1 | ExtensionList |Optional extension, specific to deployment |
 ###### 3.1.3.1.3 `DELETE /consents/<ID>`

+Used by PISP, DFSP

-The `DELETE /consents/<ID>` request is used to request the deletion of a previously agreed consent.
+The `DELETE /consents/<ID>` request is used to request the revokation of a previously agreed consent.
 The switch should be sure not to delete the consent physically; instead, information relating to the consent should be marked as deleted and requests relating to the consent should not be honoured.